Ohio Express: The Joey Levine years (1968–1969)

 The Ohio Express then moved to the home label of bubblegum pop, Buddah Records.
 At the same time, Joey Levine (who had co-written "Try It") was coming up with new material for the Ohio Express at the behest of Super K Productions.
 He recorded a demo version of the track "Yummy Yummy Yummy" with Super K staff musicians and his own guide vocal for the Ohio Express to record over.
 However, Buddah head Neil Bogart liked the demo enough that he released the record "as is", with Levine's vocals intact and no input at all from the touring version of the Ohio Express.
-The song became an international smash hit, peaking at #4 US, #5 UK, #5 Ireland, #7 Australia and #1 Canada.
+The song became an international hit, peaking at No. 4 US, No. 5 UK, No. 5 Ireland, No. 7 Australia and No. 1 Canada.
 Two months after its issue it had sold over one million copies, and was granted gold disc status by the R.I.A.A. in June 1968.

 The success of the Levine-led "Yummy Yummy Yummy" set a pattern for the Ohio Express.
 They released four LPs and a multitude of singles for Buddah between 1968 and 1970, but the "official" group that appeared on album sleeves and at live shows contributed not a single note to their hit singles.
 For the year following the release of "Yummy Yummy Yummy", all Ohio Express singles were co-written and sung by Levine, with musical accompaniment by anonymous New York session musicians.
 Under this arrangement, in 1968 and 1969 the group scored three further top 40 hits in the US, Canada and Australia with "Down at Lulu's", "Chewy Chewy" and "Mercy".
 "Chewy Chewy" was the group's second million seller by March 1969.
 Also around this time, the group name lost the definite article, becoming "Ohio Express" for most releases from this point forward.

 There are no known occasions of Levine performing with the "official" Ohio Express quintet, either live or in the studio.
 The five lads from Ohio, meanwhile, could only be heard on a few of the album tracks.
 Allegedly, the touring group was not even informed of the existence of "Chewy Chewy", the new single that had come out under their name — and when fans requested it at a live show, they were consequently unable to play it.